therosko/small_scripts/README.md

 # small_scripts
-A lot of small code snippets and scripts that you may find useful
+A continuously growing collection of small scripts and code snippets that might make someone's life easier ;)

+Find more details in the individual folders.
+Inputs and ideas are very welcome!